lwtn/olympics-analysis/README.md

 >- Compare medal count of countries, relationship between medal count and GDP
 4. SMOTE and Random Forest Classifier
 >- Dealing with class imbalance, predict medals based on chosen factors
+>- Quick Note: Do not be mistaken by the variable names within the file.
+Notations such as "female_swim" are not to be erroneously associated with the sport of swimming.
+Rather 'swim' is shorthand for 'sports with indicated medals'

 ## Contrubutors